BlinkID/blinkid-android/README.md

 	Intent intent = new Intent(this, ScanId.class);

 	// set your licence key
-	// obtain your free licence key at http://microblink.com/login or
+	// obtain your licence key at http://microblink.com/login or
 	// contact us at http://help.microblink.com
 	intent.putExtra(ScanId.EXTRAS_LICENSE_KEY, "Add your licence key here");